pinglu85/algoExpert/Easy/insertion-sort.md

 ### Understanding the problem

-Given an array of integers, I am asked to write a function that is going to sort the array using the Insertion Sort and return the sorted array.
+Given an array of integers, we are asked to sort the input array using the Insertion Sort and return the sorted array.

 #

 ### Approach

-In the Insertion Sort, we virtually split the array into a sorted and an unsorted part, and we keep inserting values from the unsorted part into the sorted part until all the elements in the array are in the correct order .
+In the Insertion Sort, we virtually split the array into a sorted and an unsorted part.
+We keep inserting values from the unsorted part into the sorted part until all the elements in the array are in the correct order .
 At the beginning, the sorted part consists just of the first value in the array.

 Suppose we have the following array of integers: